Skip to main content

 Structured didactic activities occur every Friday morning from 8:00a-12:00p.
 Greater than 80% of the lectures are faculty-given, with residents leading approximately 20% of sessions.

-Our conference room has been up-fitted to with audio-visual equipment to allow for high-definition projection of sessions through interactive Zoom platform for trainees working at one of our satellite clinics.
+Our conference room has been up-fitted with audio-visual equipment to allow for high-definition projection of sessions through interactive Zoom platform for lectures to permit virtual visiting speakers.

 Components of our weekly academic sessions include: